sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 URL : [http://waph-hackathon.eastus.cloudapp.azure.com/xss/level4/echo.php](URL : http://waph-hackathon.eastus.cloudapp.azure.com/xss/level4/echo.php)

-I used the onload() event of the `<body>` tag to run the XSS script in this case where the `<script>` element is fully filtered, even if it's broken and concatenated.
+I tried using the onload() event of `<body>` tag in order to run XSS script.
+Therfore, the `<script>` element is fully filtered, even though the script is broken or/and concatenated.
 The script sends out an alert when the page loads by embedding itself inside the onload() event.
 By evading the filter, harmful code can be injected without depending on the `<script>` tag.

 ```
-input=<body onload="alert('Level 4 - Hacked by Sruthi Sridhar Bopparthi')">This website is hacked</body>
+input = <body onload="alert('Level 4 - Hacked by Sruthi Sridhar Bopparthi')">This website is hacked</body>
 ```

 Possible Source code: